muhammadazeemhaider/muhammadazeemhaider.github.io/index.md

     </p>

     <p>
       I’m broadly interested in reasoning and memory in language models, and in agentic approaches to efficient retrieval.
-Happy to chat about recent work or open problems in this space.
     </p>
   </div>